 .
 People from Cologne are known for their openness and friendliness and you’ll find them willing to help and point you in the right direction.
 Cologne is steeped in history perhaps more than you might think and there is much more to see than just Cologne Cathedral

 including Roman ruins.
 Cologne has a forward thinking, modern and metropolitan air to it and there’s something for everyone to enjoy in this fantastic German city.
-Instead of booking a hotel or hostel in Cologne, have you considered renting an apartment or guest room in Cologne?
-Wimdu have a wide selection of accommodation in Cologne, from cosy apartments by the Rhine to guest rooms in the heart of the picturesque city centre.
+Instead of booking a hotel or hostel in Cologne, have you considered renting a holiday apartment or guesthouse in Cologne?
+Wimdu has a wide selection of accommodation in Cologne, from cosy apartments by the Rhine to guesthouses in the heart of the picturesque city centre.

 Cologne’s Cathedral was the tallest building in the world between the years 1880 to 1884!

 More than 6 million people climb Cologne Cathedral’s 533 steps to the top each year.

 Cologne has lots of churches including 12 from the time of the Romans.

 Cologne is called Köln